mwvgroup/Photometric-Classification/docs/source/index.rst

 transients such as SNe Iax-like, SN 2006bt-like, and super-Chandrasekhar SNe Ia.

-In Perrefort et al. 2020 we apply the same classification technique to the SDSS Supernova Survey.
+In Perrefort et al. 2020 we apply a modified version of the same classification technique to the SDSS Supernova Survey.
 This documentation is provided as a technical reference for the published work, and serves as a complete project writeup for all programmatic aspects of the project.
 The **Project Notes** section documents the project from a scientific perspective.